kevinmatthes/fortran2018-conditional-memory/README.md

 In order to finalise the LaTeX documentation, an appropriate LaTeX distribution is required.
 A *full* installation of **TeX Live** is recommended.
 This project employs **Latexmk** as LaTeX build manager for the manual finalisation.

+There are unit tests for the library logic written in plain Fortran 2018 without requiring any further libraries.
+When running the tests, **Valgrind** will analyse their memory management.

 In order to simplify the maintenance, **bump2version** as well as **Scriv** are used to automate the release generation.
 Scriv will compile the changelog on